-As of September 2020, 578 alumni have graduated from the CMGT major and certificate programs.
-The Construction & Facilities Management Alumni Network has been in transition over the last year.
-In an effort to more cohesively bring alumni together, program staff and the former CMGT Alumni board agreed to move forward with future engagement and planning under the supervision and management of CCAPS staff and the Advisory Board as an Alumni Subcommittee.
-In January 2018, Courtney Barrette was hired as the Director of Engagement and External Relations for the college, helping to bring all alumni engagement and fundraising efforts across the college into alignment with the University’s policies, procedures, and best practices.
+As of December 2022, 649 alumni have graduated from the Construction Management program.
+The Construction and Facilities Management Alumni Network has continued to embrace its new structure and grow its engagement despite the limits of COVID-19.
+In 2019, in an effort to more cohesively bring alumni together, program staff and the former CMGT Alumni Board agreed to move forward with future engagement and planning under the supervision and management of CCAPS staff and the Advisory Board as an Alumni Subcommittee in 2019.
+In January 2018, Courtney Barrette was hired as the Director of Engagement and External Relations for the College, helping to bring all alumni engagement and fundraising efforts across the college into alignment with the University’s policies, procedures, and best practices.

 CCAPS Mentor Program

 In the academic year 2020–21, four students and four alumni/friends of the CM program participated in the CCAPS Mentor Program.
 This was the third year of the program and with the lifting of COVID restrictions, there was a greater opportunity to engage our mentorship pairs in face-to-face meetings.
 Of those CCAPS students that participated and replied, 80% would recommend or highly recommend the CCAPS Mentor Program to their fellow students, and 93% of mentors would recommend or highly recommend it to their fellow alumni/professional network.

 - Explore current industry issues and potential career paths